vonfzm/UoN-CELE-Submission-tex-template/README.md

 Use editor（TexShop on Mac，TexWorks or WinEdt on Windows）to open `template.tex  `.

 4. Input your information:
-The information on cover sheet is line 23,24,31,33,34，it's title、author、class、date、academic subject、word count（How to statist will be given below）.Fill in your information in the curly braces，If the title is too long, there will be automatic line breaks and alignment，please don't worry.
+The information on cover sheet is line 23,24,31,33,34, it's author, word count（How to statist will be given below）, student number, school or department, academic subject.Fill in your information in the curly braces，If the title is too long, there will be automatic line breaks and alignment，please don't worry.

 5. Input your text:
 Edit the tex files (the number is decided by yourself) in the sections folder.
 The chapter title is in the curly braces of `\section{}` at the beginning of each tex file.
 The title of subsection is in the curly braces of `\subsection{}`.
 Use `\par` to begin a new paragraph.